 - 5.2.2.1 For each potential participant, the venture provider shall obtain their:

-- a. name;
+- a) name;

-- b. date of birth;
+- b) date of birth;

-- c. gender;
+- c) gender:

-- d. nationality.
+- d) nationality.

-Each volunteer and staff member has to complete personal and medical details sections on an online portal which includes but is not exclusive to all the information from a-d.
+Each volunteer and staff member has to complete a personal details and medical form which contains all the information from a - d.

-- 5.2.2.2 For each potential participant, the venture provider shall request information in relation to the nature of the venture with regard to: - a. capability to partake in the venture activities based on the anticipated level of difficulty; - b. previous venture experience (if any); - c. disabilities, behavioural or other special needs.
+- 5.2.2.2 For each potential participant, the venture provider shall request information in relation to the nature of the venture with regard to: - a) capability to partake in the venture activities based on the anticipated level of difficulty; - b) previous venture experience (if any); - c) disabilities, behavioural or other special needs.

-All those diving on the expedition also have to complete a PADI medical questionnaire.
+All those joining an expedition also have to complete a medical questionnaire and all those diving on the expedition also have to complete a SSI medical questionnaire.
 These questionnaires are then reviewed by the in-house safety officer and any with potentially serious medical conditions passed onto the external medical doctor advisor to the expeditions for further investigation.
+In addition, with the school groups all participants are advised to complete a bleep test during the pre-expedition training so they can assess their fitness levels.

-5.2.2.3 The venture provider shall warn participants that failure to declare information requested in 5.2.2.4 might jeopardize the individual's ability to participate, and possibly the viability of the venture itself.
+- 5.2.2.3 The venture provider shall warn participants that failure to declare information requested in - 5.2.2.4 might jeopardize the individual's ability to participate, and possibly the viability of the venture itself.